SamVerschueren/gulp-cordova-access/README.md

 });
 ```

-Because the `allow all` access tag is the default when creating a cordova project, we first remove it.
+Because the `allow all` access tag (e.g. `*`) is the default when creating a cordova project, we first remove it.
 We only want the application
 to be able to communicate with the google APIs.

 These tags will be added to the `config.xml` file.